-On top of receiving a great overall rating, this facility earned an A+ inspection rating.
-This is based on its recent inspection reports.
-An A+ in this area is one of the highest complements we can pay to a facility.
-Inspection ratings weigh several factors found on a facility's inspection reports.
-One of the most important criteria we look at is the number and severity of deficiencies.
-Places with higher scores in this area generally have few of these severe deficiencies.
-Fortunately, although this facility had a few minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are ones found in categories G, H, I, J, K and L. This tells you that CMS did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
+Its inspections were virtually flawless.
+Inspection grades are tied to many datapoints located in the a nursing home's recent inspection reports.
+Places that receive favorable grades in this area have few deficiencies on their reports.
+Most importantly, these facilities generally do not have any severe deficiencies which are associated with endangerment of patients.
+Fortunately, although this place had a few minor dings on its report, it had no severe deficiencies.
+Severe deficiencies are ones found in categories G, H, I, J, K and L. This means that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality

-We also wanted to point out the fact that this facility was given a strong score of A- in our short-term care area.
-Short-term care scores are based on a facility's quantity of highly-skilled nursing services.
-This means a broad range of services, spanning from registered nurses to physical and respiratory therapists, in addition to other types of therapy.
+Adding to its dominant profile, this nursing home also performed well in our short-term care area.
+In fact, we awarded it a grade of A- in that category.
+Our short-term care grade is often employed to score a nursing home's performance with rehabilitation.
+In order to offer quality rehabilitation services, nursing homes generally must offer higher levels of highly skilled nursing.
+These types of services include registered nurses, physical therapists, speech therapists and other licensed professionals.
 Fortunately, it appear that this facility has registered nurses on staff.
-Not every nursing home employs these types of nurses.
-On the other hand, based on the information they provided, they do not appear to employ physical therapists.
+Not all facilities employs these types of nurses.
+On the other hand, based on the information this nursing home provided, they do not appear to employ physical therapists.
 Lastly, we assessed the number of patients who were able to return to the community from this facility.
 We found that 5.9 percent of this facility's patients returned home.

 Does this page answer your questions about Park Centre?